Zerosuta/odin-recipes/README.md

 # odin-recipes
-This is a project to practice my skillls on html
+This is a project to practice my skillls on html.
+Also to show some wonderful foods and how to make them